 A tag is a keyword or label that categorizes your question with other, similar questions.
 Using the right tags makes it easier for others to find and answer your question.

-The layer between your hardware and software.
-It manages disk input/output, memory allocation, graphic acceleration, hosting device drivers and various other resources.
+The software layer between your hardware and application programs.
+It manages program scheduling, memory allocation, interrupt handling, disk input/output, graphic acceleration, hosting device drivers…

 Process of cleanly stopping the operating system so the system can be turned off

 Questions about the Apple MacBook family of laptops.

 Processor specifically designed to perform fast memory manipulation, with instructions specifically tailored to handle computer graphics processing and rendering